Family honor: South Asia

 Similar to the South African and Turkish culture, family is a central value for Asian societies.
 Asian families are usually multi-generational, patriarchal and self-sufficient structures strongly bound to traditions.
 For instance, in India touching feet of relatives and elderly is a ritual to express respect and submission.
 However, family honor entails different components depending on the continental region.
 For example, family honor is strongly linked to female chastity in Afghanistan, Pakistan, and India in a similar fashion to Middle Eastern and Mediterranean societies.
 Whereas men threaten family honor by extreme actions such as murder and addiction, females may dishonor family by leaving the house too often or having unnecessary conversations with men.
 Sikh women need to be modest and reserved to be considered honorable; even rape is seen as a major insult to family honor.
 Cultures near the Middle East also consider involuntary sexual assaults dishonorable and shameful.

 East Asia

-Contrastingly in other Asian cultures, especially for families in South Asia and the Far East, family honor depends on other factors such as education.
-Academic success of a student is seen as a source of pride and honor for the Asian family.
-Therefore, both the Asian student and the parents work hard to avoid academic failure which brings shame to the family.
-In the past, honor in East Asia was also linked to success in the battlefield.
-In Japan, for example, ritualized suicide practices such as harakiri were committed by Japanese samurai for centuries in the event of a defeat in battle.
+Contrastingly in other Continental Asian culture, East Asian family honor depends on other factors such as success in education.
+Academic success of a student is seen as a source of pride and honor for traditional East Asian families.
+Therefore, both the East Asian student and the parents had to marshal resources and work diligently to curtail the likelihood of academic failure in order to avoid bringing shame to the family.
+In the past, honor in East Asia was also linked to success in the military and the battlefield.
+In Feudal Japan, for example, ritualized suicide practices such as harakiri were committed by Japanese samurai for centuries in the event of a defeat in battle.
 Instead of being captured or living with the shame of defeat, harakiri was committed in order to preserve the honor of their families.